bart-kroon/TM1/README.md

 ## Introduction

-A general overview of ISO/IEC 23090-12 MPEG Immersive video (MIV) is available at http://mpeg-miv.org, including [a list of relevant MPEG documents](https://mpeg-miv.org/index.php/mpeg-documents/).
+A general overview of ISO/IEC 23090-12 MPEG immersive video (MIV) is available at http://mpeg-miv.org, including [a list of relevant MPEG documents](https://mpeg-miv.org/index.php/mpeg-documents/).

 This software project provides:

-* an embodiment of the *Test Model of MPEG Immersive video* (TMIV)
+* an embodiment of the *Test Model of MPEG immersive video* (TMIV)
-* a ISO/IEC 23090-12 *MPEG Immersive video* (MIV) codec
+* a ISO/IEC 23090-12 *MPEG immersive video* (MIV) codec
-* the reference software encoder and decoder of ISO/IEC 23090-23 *Conformance and Reference Software for MPEG Immersive video*.
+* the reference software encoder and decoder of ISO/IEC 23090-23 *Conformance and reference software for MPEG immersive video*.

 ## Build and installation instructions